SalimLouDev/SalimLouDev/README.md

 <br />

-Hi, I'm salim loucif an artificial intelligence student and a software engineer freelancer.
+Hi, I'm salim loucif an artificial intelligence student and a software developer freelancer.

 My passion for computer science lies in developing ideas and produce them into reality.